 The beetle of the viburnum surface is the primary worry for viburnums.
 In the year, a fairly new pest has made a mess with several viburnums.
 It targets certain types that favor American and European viburnum and arrowwood viburnum.
 The larvae dethatch the shrub, left behind the skeletons of the vine.
 When a stable shrub starts growing leaves again, the plant will be destroyed.

 The safest defense is to plant tolerant viburnums, such as the Korean Spice shrub, or to prune egg-infested leaf edges in late winter to keep them from breeding.

 Viburnum is a group with more than 150 members.
 They are the perfect plant or shrub for many ecosystems.
 The sometimes fragrant blossoms of Viburnum can range from frost to fuzzy white.
-The berries of Viburnum were classified in brown, red, orange and pink.
+The berries of Viburnum were classified in brown, red, orange, and pink.
 Viburnum is an annual, semi-and deciduous species of shrubs and sometimes large plants.
 The very distinct textures of the Viburnum leaves are very interesting.
-These are range of options available, from leathery to polished to variegated, to find the perfect Viburnum for the garden or yard.
+There is a range of options available, from leathery to polished to variegated, to find the perfect Viburnum for the garden or yard.

 The Viburnum shrub is perfect for the margins of the shrub and the forest landscapes.
 Berries attract important animals to the greenhouse climate.
 The Viburnum branch and the design of the leaf should offer a safe place for birds to nest.